RESOStandards/reso-upi/README.md

 * `subcounty` is an optional FIPS sub-county code, however it's empty here (`:subcounty::`)
 * `propertytype` is an optional Data Dictionary type, in this case Residential
 * `subpropertytype` is empty in this case
-* `parcelnumber` shows a number of weird characters, including brackets, colons, and spaces, but since the components are the delimeters, the original values are preserved
+* `parcelnumber` shows a number of weird characters, including brackets, colons, and spaces, but since the components are the delimiters, the original values are preserved
 * `subparcelnumber` is empty in this case (no values after the last `:`)

 This UPI can be decoded into a RESO Common Format payload using the `decode` function.